Dookudu: Production

-Development
+Development and casting

 Ram Achanta, Gopi Achanta and Anil Sunkara under the banner 14 Reels Entertainment agreed to bankroll a film directed by Srinu Vaitla starring Mahesh Babu in the lead role after completing their debut venture Namo Venkatesa (2010).
 Regarding the same, Vaitla said that it would be a romance action film and a majority would be shot in North India using a Super 35.
-Mahesh Babu's brother Ramesh Babu was a co-producer.
 Vaitla worked on the script for more than a year and shelved it temporarily for further modification as he felt it became monotonous and resembles his previous work.
-The film was officially launched on 28 June 2010 in Ramanaidu Studios at Hyderabad.

-Kona Venkat wrote the dialogues and Gopimohan penned the screenplay.
-S. Thaman was selected as the music director marking his first collaboration with Vaitla as the latter's regular music composer Devi Sri Prasad had shortage of dates to accommodate.
-The film was titled Dookudu in mid September 2010 despite initial reports stating that it may be titled Power.
 Prasad Murella was selected as the cinematographer who walked out after having an argument on the film's sets with Vaitla because of differences.
 K. V. Guhan was selected to finish the remaining part.
 Regarding the same, Vaitla said "I had made family dramas with Prasad before but in Dookudu, the demand increased from my side and we couldn't get in sync with each other.
 I liked the photography in Athadu done by Guhan.
 We gelled and he has done a fantastic job."

-Casting

-Samantha was selected as the female lead while Sonia Deepti was selected to play the role of her best friend.
-Srihari was selected for a crucial role but was replaced by Prakash Raj later.
-Mahesh Babu was reported to be seen as a police officer in the film.
 Sonu Sood was cast as the antagonist.
-Earlier, Kajal Aggarwal was rumoured to be the female lead while Venkatesh was rumoured to provide a voice-over.
 Gopimohan denied the latter's inclusion as a rumour while the former's inclusion remained unconfirmed.

-Ravi Prakash was selected for a supporting role.
-Brahmanandam and M. S. Narayana were also selected for supporting roles.
 Parvati Melton was selected for an item number.
-Meenakshi Dixit was selected for performing the title song.
 Regarding the limited role of Samantha, Vaitla clarified that a lot depended on the film's subject and it was done mainly to develop the chemistry between the lead pair.